lmaldona/surveyex/README.md

 # surveyex
-R Package for survey experiments, 2th July 2020
+R Package with serveral functions to analyze survey experiments.